JesiahChow/Jesiah-Chow-Assignment-1-website/README.md

 - There is a form at the footer for users to fill in should they want to subscribe to their newsletter.

-A feature I plan to implement is a form for users to use and pay if they want to buy the band's merchandise which I may not implement if it is too complexed.

-Technologies used:
-I used Javascript for one of my pages.
+- I used Javascript for one of my pages.
 I get the element by class, created variables, functions and a for loop to implemented a collapsible button for the band's tours in the tour page.
   This is the website that I had referred from:

 - https://www.w3schools.com/howto/howto_js_collapsible.asp

-I implemented hover button so that when a user hover his/her cursor on the text a colour will pop out This is the website that I had referred from :
+- I implemented hover button so that when a user hover his/her cursor on the text a colour will pop out This is the website that I had referred from :

 - https://www.w3schools.com/CSSref/sel_hover.php

+Technologies:

+- HTML : The primary language use for creating websites.
+For my website the main language I use is mostly HTML.
+- CSS : A mark-up language to aid HTML language.
+I used it to style my website.
+- Javascript : The language I had added in to implement human interactions.

 Testing:
 For testing, I have added a form in the footer for users to fill in should they want to subscribe to the band's newsletter.